GStaehler/Iguane-CMS/README.md

 # Iguane CMS

 Content Management System for publishing web content.
-Iguane is written in PHP, uses object-oriented-programming techniques and stores data in a MySQL database.
+Iguane is written in PHP, is responsive, uses object-oriented-programming techniques and stores data in a MySQL database.
 Designed with Bootstrap and FontAwesome.

 ### Developed by Gauthier Staehler